becksteadn/CampusJobSearch/README.md

 # CampusJobSearch
-Text me when a new position is put on the campus job site.
+Output all on campus jobs at RIT